How to Open a Smoke Shop: 5 Key Steps for Success

 Learn more.
 See how Smokers Choice increased sales by 400% using scan data incentives.

-In many states, a shop selling tobacco, vape or cannabis products typically requires a special distributor license.
+In many states, a shop selling tobacco, vape, or cannabis products typically requires a special distributor license.

 For example, 39 states require a special license for tobacco resellers.
 This certificate is required in these states if you sell tobacco and, in some cases, vape products.
 (Permitting requirements for vape products depend on the state.)